quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part16_The_LSTM_Layer.md

 :p How does the hidden state differ from the cell state?
 ??x
-The hidden state, denoted as \( h_t \), is output by the LSTM at each time step and represents the current context or information.
-The cell state, denoted as \( C_t \), serves as a memory component that stores information over multiple timesteps. x??
+The hidden state, denoted as $h_t $, is output by the LSTM at each time step and represents the current context or information.
+The cell state, denoted as $ C_t$, serves as a memory component that stores information over multiple timesteps. x??

 ---